 - Keep the phone number of the homestay or hotel handy in case you have to call them in an emergency.

 - Make the most of it!
 Himachali people are used to seeing solo travelers; they won’t be weirded out by a solo female traveler as, say, locals in smaller cities of Uttar Pradesh or Madhya Pradesh where solo women aren’t common.
+Solo female travel in Himachal Pradesh will become more and more normalized as women keep traveling there alone.

 Most importantly, have a great trip in Himachal Pradesh!